movementlabsxyz/MIP/MIP/mip-34/README.md

 We make a note for the following terms:

 **Batch** (not recommended)
 Less clean, but more common term for sequencer batch.
-May be mixed up with the batch of transactions sent to the sequencer, or with the batch of L2Blocks (superBlocks) that should be processed for postconfirmations.
+May be mixed up with the batch of transactions sent to the sequencer, or with the batch of L2Blocks (superBlocks) that should be processed for Postconfirmations.
 Use with care.

 **Attester** (not recommended)
 The term attester has been deprecated in favor of validator.